kubeflow/website/content/en/docs/components/multi-tenancy/getting-started.md

   - Namespace scoped resource quota limits will be placed.

-**Note**: Due to a one-to-one correspondence of profiles with Kubernetes namespaces, the terms *profile* and *namespace* are sometimes used interchangably in the documentation.
+**Note**: Due to a one-to-one correspondence of profiles with Kubernetes namespaces, the terms *profile* and *namespace* are sometimes used interchangeably in the documentation.

 ### Batch creation of user profiles